ComputeCanada/magic_castle/docs/README.md

 The default quotas set by OVH are sufficient to build the Magic Castle OVH examples.
-To increase the limits, or request access to special ressources like GPUs, refer to
+To increase the limits, or request access to special resources like GPUs, refer to
 [OVHcloud - Increasing Public Cloud quotas](https://docs.ovh.com/ca/en/public-cloud/increase-public-cloud-quota/).

 ### 1.5 ssh-agent